Zoom has undoubtedly taken the world by storm when it saw an added 2 million users since much of the world stepped into a new normal.

 Businesses and individuals having to navigate through the requirements of lockdowns and social distancing has led to finding new ways to keep going and stay connected.

 With the surge of a variety of users on Zoom, comes a need for a variety of functions and experiences to offer; And that is exactly what Zoom did.

-Seeing a rising popularity of filters on social media, it would be an added bonus to follow suit and create something similar on this platform so being able to have a virtual background was a no-brainer.
+Seeing the rising popularity of filters on social media, it would be an added bonus to follow suit and create something similar on this platform, so being able to have a virtual background was a no-brainer.

 But what do you think about using virtual backgrounds on your Zoom calls?